The United Nations and the Sustainable Development Goals

 yes (that means that the number of participants is limited and that you might not get a place in this course)

 Students from all faculties may apply for participation.
-Applications are to be sent via email by 6 April 2021 to Peggy Wittke (contact details below).
+Applications are to be sent via email to the course instructor Dr. Peggy Wittke by 12 October 2021 (contact details below).

 Your application should include: